bingeli1212/nitrile-preview/doc/DOC-contex.md

   broken and will generate random errors with no obvious cause.

-- When in twocolumn code, some of the lines are being compressed horizontally when CONTEXT determines it is just a little too long to fit in a line and it think it can just squeeze it in by shrinking all the spaces tighter.
+- When in twocolumn code, some of the lines are being compressed horizontally when ConTeXt determines it is just a little too long to fit in a line and it think it can just squeeze it in by shrinking all the spaces tighter.
   However, it has been observed that sometimes the parentheses are being drawn on top of other characters.